Sandra Chen Weinstein

 Brian Taylor’s cyanotypes at SFMOMA

-Brian Taylor’s cyanotypes will be on display at the San Francisco Museum of Modern Art in their upcoming exhibition: From the Permanent Collection: Cyanotypes, opening on October 2nd.
-The exhibition includes rare prints from Anna Atkins, ES Curtis and others.
+Brian Taylor’s cyanotypes were on display at the San Francisco Museum of Modern Art in their exhibition: From the Permanent Collection: Cyanotypes, from October 2019 – February 2020.
+The exhibition included rare prints from Anna Atkins, ES Curtis and others.
 Brian’s recorded conversation with SFMOMA Curator Shana Lopes serves as the audio guide for the exhibition.

 CPA members at the Triton Museum of Art